Dragon Age: The Veilguard: Sales

 Upon release, Veilguard ranked first on Steam's global top sellers chart, reaching over 85,000 concurrent players during the opening weekend.
 This broke BioWare's record for the most players on Steam for one of their games, while becoming one of EA's highest single-player totals for concurrent players.
 Rhiannon Bevan from TheGamer wrote that Steam figures indicated the game was performing well compared to BioWare's recent releases.
 In the UK, Veilguard debuted at No. 7 on the sales chart.
 In the US, the game debuted at No. 6.

-In January 2025, EA announced that Veilguard had engaged 1.5 million players (Note: EA has not defined "engagement".
+In January 2025, EA announced that Veilguard had engaged only 1.5 million players (Note: EA has not defined "engagement".
 IGN highlights that EA does not differentiate between unit sales or players acquired through EA's Play Pro subscription service.) during the three months ending December 31, 2024, underperforming their expectations by nearly half.
 The same month, EA reported a poor performance of EA Sports FC 25 and a 18% loss in share value following their holiday earning reports.
 EA's CEO Andrew Wilson noted Veilguard as a high quality launch that was well-reviewed, but speculated that EA's single-player games may need to reach "beyond the core audience" with "shared-world features and deeper engagement".